 WinterMaximum insulationHeat retention, weather protectionBasements, heated structures, deep shelters

 Parking garages provide multi-level options for city cats, with each floor offering different microclimates and escape routes.
-These structures also tend to have consistent human activity, which can actually provide security by deterring larger predators while becoming predictable enough for cats to navigate safely.
+These structures also tend to have consistent human activity, which can provide security by deterring larger predators while becoming predictable enough for cats to navigate safely.

 Rural cats, on the other hand, have access to natural shelters but must contend with more wildlife threats.
 Barns and outbuildings become crucial resources, offering protection from owls, coyotes, and other nocturnal hunters that pose significant risks to outdoor cats.